BlobEmoji/pokeblob-js/README.rst

 .. code-block:: sh

-   node util/setup.js
+   node ./util/setup.js

-Running util/setup.js will run the setup script.
-During this, it'll prompt you for your token.
+Running this setup.js file will prompt you for your token.
 Simply input it, and it'll write the config for you.

 .. code-block:: sh